Tmfeldman/StrongerMobs/README.md

 | Diamond   | 40%         |
 | Netherite | 30%         |

-Each armor piece has a 50% chance of spawning with a protection enchantment between II and V which will be either protection or projectile protection
+Each armor piece will have a protection enchantment between II and V

 ### Zombie, Husk & Zombie Villager